 This is common in games like tennis or soccer or when running on a soft surface, like a sandy beach.
 It is also possible to have a rupture of the ligament after receiving a steroid injection for treatment of plantar fasciitis, but this is uncommon.

 Pain develops suddenly and is commonly followed with bruising and swelling.
 The pain is worsened with walking and better with rest.
-X-rays should be taken, but will be negative because soft tissue is not well visualized on an X-ray.
+X-rays should be taken to learn more about the situation, but will be negative because soft tissue is not well visualized on an X-ray.

 Treatment should be a 4-8 week period of immobilization.
 This may require a below the knee cast, but usually involves a removable walking cast.
 Crutches may be needed during the first few weeks to assist in ambulation.